-Continuous freezing and thawing in the Fall causes bricks and concrete to warp.
-In many cases, one’s concrete patio floor will become warped and distorted, due to the ground freezing and expanding.
+Continuous freezing and thawing in the fall may cause bricks and other hardscape material to warp.
 A permanent fix for this would be to create a solid border around the perimeter.
 This way, the ground won’t have any room to move and warp.
 This border can be constructed out of strong wooden planks.
-Shattered bricks, on the other hand, will need to be replace entirely.
+Shattered bricks, on the other hand, will need to be replaced entirely.

 3. Surface Cleaning

 Because leaves drop most during the fall, all surfaces, including concrete floors, become stained in a matter of weeks.
 In some cases, moss may develop.
 Fortunately, a solution of bleach and water will kill all algae and other fungus.
 As far as dirt stains go, a strong solution of water and soap should do the job.
 For really heavy stains, one can use a strong acid, such as hydrochloric acid.
 Do be careful with this stuff though, as it’s really corrosive.

 This fall patio maintenance tip goes together with the weed cleaning tip, due to the fact that grown weeds tend to leave gaps between bricks and other concrete structures.
 However, this can easily be fixed by filling in these gasps with either concrete or some other filler.
 Fortunately, there are plenty of gap fillers on the market today to choose from.

 Sealing will go a very long way in preventing future damage to concrete and brick floors.
 Adding an acrylic sealer to a cement floor will prevent all water from seeping in, effectively preventing damage caused by freezing.
 On top of that, it will block UV rays from the sun.